erichthen/csw15l-lab-reports/erichlab3.md

  }
 }
 ```
 #### The issue with this method lies in the swapping step.
-While the indexing is correct for arr[i] = arr[arr.length - i - 1], this is not done properly in one step.
-This step will overwrite the original array while swapping, so we must store a temporary value arr[i] before the swap step.
-Now we can do this step and assign it to arr[i].
-We don't have to worry about improper reversing anymore because we now re-assign temp to arr[arr.length - i - 1].
+The one-step line in the for loop will only swap the first half of the values, reassigning the values starting at the beginning.
+Once the loop iterates past changing the first half of the elements,  So by the time we iterate past half of the array, the loop oversteps and continues to swap, thus giving an incorrect reversal.
+To fix this, we store arr[i] into a temporary variable before we do the swap step.
+Following this, we reassign our temporary variable to the same index we assigned to arr[i].
+Finally, we fix the iteration to only go up to arr.length/2 so the last values won't get overwritten.

 ## Part 2: Researching the grep command